wangjinjie722/nautilus_cluster_guide/README.md

 So you can choose one of them based on your type of task.

 ## How to get the permanent storage:
 This is sample to apply for storage.
 However there are several other situation.
+Please do not apply more than 1T storage.
 Official documents https://kubernetes.io/docs/concepts/storage/persistent-volumes/
 ```bash
 kubectl apply -f storage.yaml
 ```